 A generating facility that uses heat to produce electrical power: Thermal power plants

-produce electric energy from steam energy that has been released by water when it is raised to a high temperature, turns into steam, and spins a steam turbine which drives an electrical generator.
+produce electric energy from steam that has been released by water when raised to a high temperature which then spins a steam turbine that drives an electrical generator.

 As with other related "plant" references, this entry is believed to be linked to the action of pressing on a shovel, or some other planting device, with the "sole of the foot" in order to work the soil for planting.